-What Happened to Jennifer Dulos: A Missing Mom, Murder Charges and a Search That Captivated the Nation - E!
+How the Disappearance of Connecticut Mom Jennifer Dulos Turned Into a Murder Case - E!
 Online

 Meanwhile, authorities continued to investigate.

-Dateline reported this week that, among the 200 pieces of security camera video reviewed from various sources, school bus cam footage showed the pickup truck Fotis had been driving on May 24, 2019, parked about 3 miles away from Jennifer's house.
+Dateline reported in July 2020 that, among the 200 pieces of security camera video reviewed from various sources, school bus cam footage showed the pickup truck Fotis had been driving on May 24, 2019, parked about 3 miles away from Jennifer's house.
 An eagle-eyed detective spotted a bike tire in the back.
-They eventually found footage of a man, conspicuously (in their stated opinion) dressed in black on a warm May day, riding an identifiable Mercier-brand bicycle toward her home at around 7:30 a.m. on the day she disappeared.
+Investigators eventually found footage of a man, conspicuously (in their stated opinion) dressed in black on a warm May day, riding an identifiable Mercier-brand bicycle toward Jennifer's home at around 7:30 a.m. on the day she disappeared.

 Investigators surmised that Fotis rode the bike to his estranged wife's house and then used her car to leave with her body.

-Additional charges of tampering were filed against Fotis and Troconis on Sept.
-4. They both pleaded not guilty and he was released on a $500,000 bond, while Troconis was let out on a $100,000 bond.
+Additional charges of tampering were filed against Fotis and Michelle on Sept.
+4. They both pleaded not guilty and he was released on a $500,000 bond, while Michelle was freed on a $100,000 bond.

 In similarly worded dual arrest warrants for the couple, Connecticut State Police noted a surveillance image taken of Jennifer in her Suburban driving toward her house on May 24, 2019, after taking her kids to school.
 The warrants stated, "At the time this footage was recorded, Dulos is believed to have been lying in wait...for his wife to return home."
-Then, the "crime and cleanup are believed to have occurred between 8:05 and 10:25 a.m."

-After that, the warrants continued, "Dulos is believed to be operating the victim's vehicle which is carrying the body of Jennifer Dulos and a number of other items associated with the clean-up which occurred in the garage of the residence."
+Afterward, the warrants continued, "Dulos is believed to be operating the victim's vehicle which is carrying the body of Jennifer Dulos and a number of other items associated with the clean-up which occurred in the garage of the residence."
 After Fotis was done with Jennifer's SUV, he took his employee's truck—the one seen on the surveillance footage near the garbage cans—to finish getting rid of the evidence, police charged.

-Fotis tried to get employee Pawel Gumienny to lend his boss his truck while he used a company car over Memorial Day weekend, Gumienny told police, but he refused.
-The next week, however, Fotis and Troconis took the truck and had it washed and detailed, Gumienny said.
-Fotis also pressed him to get his seats replaced, Gumienny recalled, and he did—but he kept the old ones, and turned them over to police.
-Investigators found blood on the passenger seat and testing linked it to Jennifer's DNA.
+Fotis tried to get employee Pawel Gumienny to lend his boss his truck while he used a company car over Memorial Day weekend, Pawel told police, but he refused.
+The next week, however, Fotis and Michelle took the truck and had it washed and detailed, Pawel said.

+Fotis also pressed him to get his seats replaced, Pawel alleged, and he did—but he kept the old ones, and turned them over to police.
+Investigators said they found blood on the passenger seat and testing linked it to Jennifer's DNA.

-Furthermore, the state police said, Troconis had admitted in an Aug.
+Furthermore, state police said, Michelle admitted in an Aug.
 13 interview with them—their third sit-down with her—that she hadn't been entirely truthful with them in her previous interviews.
 Her falsehoods included that she was with Fotis on the morning of May 24, she said.
-In fact, she told police, she didn't know where he was that morning.
+Rather, she told police, she didn't know where he was that morning.

-"Remember that Michelle is presumed innocent and she should be," Troconis' attorney at the time, Andrew Bowman, told reporters after her second arrest.
+"Remember that Michelle is presumed innocent and she should be," Michelle's attorney at the time, Andrew Bowman, told reporters after her second arrest.
 "We're prepared to let judgment in this case rest in a jury's hands."

-Her current lawyer, Jon Schoenhorn, has argued that his client was interviewed three times without a translator, preventing her from properly communicating her side of the story.
+Her lawyer Jon Schoenhorn argued that his client, who's originally from Argentina, was interviewed three times without a translator, preventing her from properly communicating her side of the story.

-On an episode of Dateline that aired a few nights later in September, Fotis Dulos told NBC News' Dennis Murphy that he believed Jennifer was alive and he had nothing to do with her disappearance—but he didn't want to elaborate, per his attorney's advice, he said.
+On an episode of Dateline that aired in September 20019, Fotis told NBC News' Dennis Murphy that he believed Jennifer was alive and he had nothing to do with her disappearance—but he didn't want to elaborate, per his attorney's advice, he said.

 "I wish she were here, to sort this mess out," he said.
 "And I'm still hoping that she's going to show up."

 Instead, on Jan.
-7, 2020, Fotis was charged with capital murder, murder and kidnapping in Jennifer's death, and Troconos was charged with conspiracy to commit murder.
+7, 2020, Fotis was charged with capital murder, murder and kidnapping in Jennifer's death, and Michelle was charged with conspiracy to commit murder.

-Norm Pattis, Fotis' lawyer, told reporters that his client was innocent and the state of Connecticut had "thrice now driven a dagger into the presumption of innocence and into the heart of Mr. Dulos by accusing him of scandalous crimes."
+Fotis' lawyer, told reporters that his client was innocent and the state of Connecticut had "thrice now driven a dagger into the presumption of innocence and into the heart of Mr. Dulos by accusing him of scandalous crimes."

-Asked by Dateline recently why so many months went by before his office filed murder charges, Chief State's Attorney Richard Colangelo said, "I wanted to make sure that we had all the information and we were able to prove the case when we went forward."
-Colangelo said it was their belief that zip ties that investigators found in one of the bags Fotis dumped in a trash can in Hartford were ties that he had brought to Jennifer's house to restrain her—but she fought back, resulting in the blood at the scene.
+Asked by Dateline in July 2020 why so many months went by before his office filed murder charges, Chief State's Attorney Richard Colangelo said, "I wanted to make sure that we had all the information and we were able to prove the case when we went forward."

+Colangelo said it was prosecutors' belief that zip ties investigators found in one of the bags Fotis dumped in a trash can in Hartford were ties that he had brought to Jennifer's house to restrain her—but she fought back, resulting in the blood at the scene.

-At the time, however, Fotis posted a $6 million bond and returned to his Farmington home, where he was confined to house arrest.
+Fotis posted a $6 million bond and returned to his Farmington home, where he was confined to house arrest.

 Fotis was airlifted to a hospital in New York, where he died two days later after being taken off life support.
 Per investigators, he left behind a handwritten note that began, "If you are reading this I am no more.
 I refuse to spend even an hour more in jail for something I had NOTHING to do with.
 Enough is enough.
 If it takes my head to end this, so be it."

-He wrote that Troconis "had nothing to do with the disappearance of Jennifer Dulos" and asked that someone "let my children know that I love them, I would do anything to be with them, but unfortunately we all have our limits."
+He wrote that Michelle "had nothing to do with the disappearance of Jennifer Dulos" and asked that someone "let my children know that I love them, I would do anything to be with them, but unfortunately we all have our limits."
 His kids had been able to visit him at the hospital before he died.

 "This is a horrific tragedy all around," Jennifer's family said in a statement, per NBC News.

-"It's been a truly horrific day for the family filled with difficult decisions, medical tests and meeting the requirements to determine death," Pattis also told reporters on behalf of Fotis' family.
+"It's been a truly horrific day for the family filled with difficult decisions, medical tests and meeting the requirements to determine death," Fotis' attorney also told reporters on behalf of the deceased's family.
 "Having said that, we want to thank everybody for their interest.
 And as to those who contend that Mr. Dulos' death reflects a consciousness of guilt, we say no. We say it was more of a conscience over-worn with the weight of the world that was too busy to listen and that wanted a story more than it wanted the truth."

-Troconis entered her not guilty plea on the conspiracy charge on Feb.
-7. According to Connecticut's Fox 61, she had been confined to house arrest since posting bond, allowed out only to shop, engage in religious worship or work.
+Michelle entered her initial not guilty plea on the conspiracy charge on Feb.
+7, 2020.
+According to Connecticut's Fox 61, she had been confined to house arrest since posting bond, allowed out only to shop, engage in religious worship or work.
 At the hearing the judge relaxed the terms of her confinement, allowing her to go on business trips within the state of Connecticut if the court gave her permission, and she had to turn over her passports.

+What has Michelle Troconis said about the allegations against her regarding Jennifer Dulos' death?

-Free on a combined $2.1 million in bonds from her three arrests, Troconis, who is from Argentina, broke her public silence in May, saying in a statement released by her attorney (whose office translated it from her native Spanish into English) that she regretted trusting Fotis Dulos.
+Free on a combined $2.1 million in bonds from her three arrests, Michelle broke her public silence in May 2020, saying in a statement released by her attorney (whose office translated it from her native Spanish into English) that she regretted trusting Fotis Dulos.

 "To those who are quick to judge people they do not know.
 Let me say this: it is possible to misjudge others," she said, per the Hartford Courant.
 "Whether or not Fotis Dulos was capable of doing the things the police and prosecutors accused him of doing, I do not know, but based on what I have learned in the last year, I think it was a mistake to have trusted him."

-Troconis continued, "But despite the way I have been treated by the police, I know nothing about Jennifer Dulos' whereabouts...what may have happened to her.
+Michelle continued, "But despite the way I have been treated by the police, I know nothing about Jennifer Dulos' whereabouts...what may have happened to her.
 I know that under American law, I don't have to prove my innocence, but actually to me it feels that way during all this time under public scrutiny."

-Her next court date is Aug.
-6, the proceedings having been postponed multiple times due to the COVID-19 pandemic, which resulted in temporary court closures around the country.
+The proceedings were delayed multiple times due to the COVID-19 pandemic, which resulted in temporary court closures around the country.

-While the Faber family took some solace in the arrests of Fotis and Troconis, the chance for certain answers died with Fotis Dulos.

-In May, marking the one-year anniversary of her disappearance, the family said in a statement, relayed by Dateline, that the "ache of her absence doesn't go away...Somehow an entire year has elapsed.
-We can see it and measure it in the growth of her children, who are taller, stronger, wiser and more like their mom every day."
+"It has been more than four years and seven months since Jennifer Farber Dulos was murdered and disappeared," Carrie Luft said in a statement on behalf of Jennifer's family the day before Michelle's trial began, per People.
+"We, her family and friends, have waited patiently, understanding that the justice process moves slowly and deliberatively, especially given the disruption of a global pandemic."

+"As this trial begins," she continued, "it is crucial to remember who is at the center: Jennifer, whose five children have lost their mother and, as an eventuality, both parents.
+Jennifer's family and loved ones have lost a loving daughter, sister, cousin, and lifelong friend.
+We do not seek closure, as nothing can bring Jennifer back.
+Our hope is that this trial provides for accountability and answers."

 (E! and NBC are both members of the NBCUniversal family.)